Oklahoma Youth Invited to Enter State’s 2020 Aerospace and Aviation Art Contest

 ART SUBMISSION RULES

-The 2020 theme was “Flying Yesterday and Tomorrow”.
+The 2020 theme is “Flying Yesterday and Tomorrow”.
 Artwork judged, at least in part, for its creative use of this year’s theme in relation to the aviation and aerospace world.

 POSTER CONTEST AGE CATEGORY DIVISIONS